 Racha-Lechkhumi: The Definitive Autumn Road Trip

-Ask any Georgian and they'll tell you Racha-Lechkhumi is the ultimate autumn road trip.
-Quiet, winding roads through breathtaking scenery — around Shaori Reservoir, the glassy water mirrors fiery forests.
+Ask any Georgian and they'll tell you Racha-Lechkhumi is the practical autumn road trip.
+Quiet, winding roads through striking scenery, around Shaori Reservoir, the glassy water mirrors fiery forests.
 In Upper Racha, the villages of Chiora and Ghebi change colour earlier.
 The road through Shkmeri is particularly stunning.

 Beyond scenery, Racha is rich in autumn traditions: October is grape harvest time, and in late November locals prepare lori, a special cured ham unique to the region.
 Guesthouses and family wineries may invite you to share in these seasonal rituals.